mariya0407/Blockseblock-Task-3-submission/README.md

 # BSB Mini Task-3 | NYC Taxi Trip Duration – Exploratory Data Analysis

 This repository contains an exploratory data analysis (EDA) of the **New York City Taxi Trip Duration** dataset from Kaggle.
-We use Python (pandas, NumPy, Matplotlib, Seaborn) to visualize and analyze the trips.
+I have used Python (pandas, NumPy, Matplotlib, Seaborn) to visualize and analyze the trips.

 ---